iwhuw/E-LIB-/README.md

 └── frontend/
     ├── css/
     ├── js/
-    │   ├── api.js             # New integrated API file
+    │   ├── api.js            # integrated API file
     │   └── [other JS files]
     └── [HTML files]
 ```
 🧩 Key Components
 ## JavaScript Files

-common.js: Core functionality for API communication, book fetching, and UI updates
+- common.js: Core functionality for API communication, book fetching, and UI updates
-sidebar-chat.js: Handles sidebar collapse functionality
+- sidebar-chat.js: Handles sidebar collapse functionality
 chat-input.js: Manages the chat input and messaging functionality

 🤖 BookBot Features
 ## The integrated AI assistant can:

-Recommend books based on genres or interests
+- Recommend books based on genres or interests
-Answer questions about authors and books
+- Answer questions about authors and books
-Help with searching and navigating the library
+- Help with searching and navigating the library
-Provide information about literary periods and styles
+- Provide information about literary periods and styles

 ## Changing the Theme
 Modify theme.css to customize colors, fonts, and overall appearance.
-Adding New Features
+## Adding New Features
-To extend functionality:
+- To extend functionality:

-Add new HTML pages as needed
+- Add new HTML pages as needed
-Update common.js or create new JavaScript files
+- Update common.js or create new JavaScript files
-Link them in your HTML files
+- Link them in your HTML files

 ## Testing the Integration